Our Digital Practice

 Dr. Maroules attended the University of Texas Southwestern Medical School in Dallas, graduating with honors and Distinction in Research.
 Following a medical tour with the United States Navy, he returned to Dallas to complete residency and a cardiothoracic imaging fellowship at the University of Texas Southwestern Medical Center.
 While in training, Dr. Maroules became recognized for his contributions to the Dallas Heart Study, one of the largest population-based cardiac research studies.
 He received several awards from the ACR, ACC, and RSNA, including funding to develop new MRI sequences for evaluating blood flow in the lungs and heart.
 Dr. Maroules is Board Certified in Diagnostic Radiology and Cardiovascular Computed Tomography, and is Level III-trained in both cardiac CT and MRI.

 Alexander Ellis, MD is a cofounder of IHS and the director of adult congenital imaging.
-As a pediatric and adult congenital cardiologist with an interest in congenital heart disease imaging.
+As a pediatric and adult congenital cardiologist, Dr. Ellis has been interested in congenital heart disease imaging throughout his career.
 During his fellowship and post-fellowship ACHD training, he received extensive training in cardiac CT and MRI and has gone on to further his experience in the additional 10+ years of practice at the Children’s Hospital of the King’s Daughters in Norfolk, VA.
 He is currently the co-director of the congenital cardiac CT and MRI imaging program there and has a special interest in imaging the adult with congenital heart disease.Dr.
 Ellis attended medical school at the Medical College of Virginia/VCU in Richmond, then pursued combined internal medicine/pediatric residencies at the Medical University of South Carolina where he then stayed for his pediatric cardiology fellowship.
 Thereafter, he went on to work with Dr. Gary Webb at the Children’s Hospital of Philadelphia for additional ACHD training.
 He is board certified in internal medicine, pediatrics, pediatric cardiology, and adult congenital heart disease.
 Dr. Ellis is a native Virginian, having been born and raised in Richmond.
 He attended Princeton University where he majored in ecology and evolutionary biology and spent a year doing field research in Panama.
 There, he became conversant in Spanish.
 He then received a graduate degree in biology from McGill University in Montreal.

-He received an A.B. from Princeton University where he concentrated in the Woodrow Wilson School of Public and International Affairs.
-He attended medical school at Case Western Reserve University School of Medicine, and completed Internal Medicine Residency and Cardiovascular Diseases Fellowship at the University of Michigan.
-His clinical cardiovascular practice specializes on coronary artery disease, advanced valvular and structural heart disease, and general cardiology with a focus on echocardiography, cardiac computed tomography, and nuclear cardiology.
+He received an A.B. from Princeton University where he concentrated in the School of Public and International Affairs.
+He attended medical school at Case Western Reserve University School of Medicine, and completed Internal Medicine residency and Cardiovascular Diseases fellowship at the University of Michigan.
+In his clinical cardiovascular practice, he specializes in coronary artery disease, advanced valvular and structural heart disease, and general cardiology with a focus on echocardiography, cardiac computed tomography, and nuclear cardiology.

 Neerav Sheth, MD is a cofounder of IHS.
 He attended medical school at Northeastern Ohio University College of Medicine and completed Internal Medicine Residency at Thomas Jefferson University Hospitals.
 He completed Cardiovascular Disease Fellowship at Penn State Hershey Medical Center and Interventional Cardiology Fellowship at Providence Hospital and Medical Center.
 He received a Masters in Business Administration from George Washington University.
 School of Business.